abdallahmagdy15/ExcelParser/README.md

 # Excel Parser Library
-The Excel Parser library is a .NET library that provides functionality to import Excel data into domain models and export data of domain models into excel file.
-It allows you to easily parse Excel files and map the data to your domain model objects and parse data of domain models into excel file to be downloaded.
+The Excel Parser library is a .NET Core library that provides functionality to import Excel data into domain models and also export data of domain models into excel file.

 ## Features
 - Import Excel data into domain models